Internal Auditing's mission is to enhance and protect organizational value by providing risk-based and objective assurance, advice, and insight.

 Code of Ethics

-The Code of Ethics states the principles and expectations governing the behavior of individuals and organizations in the conduct of internal auditing.
+HCC's Internal Audit Department operates under The Institute of Internal Auditors (The Institute) Code of Ethics that states the principles and expectations governing the behavior of individuals and organizations in the conduct of internal auditing.
 It describes the minimum requirements for conduct, and behavioral expectations rather than specific activities.

 Introduction to the Code of Ethics